Chapter 4 Creating Our Own Functions

 (* b b)))))

 Sometimes, there’s a section of code that you want Rcket to ignore for some reason, but you don’t want to delete it entirely.
-This is another use of ;, that we refer to as commenting out code.
+This is another use of

 Earlier in this chapter, we discussed the rules around what we can use for identifiers in racket.
 If we’re talkign about code readability though, we should also think about using meaningful identifiers.
 Let’s look at an example: